smnorris/roadintegrator/README.md

 Note that the road merging process is an approximation - the output should not be considered definitive.
 See [output](#output) below for more details.

 Output is for Cumulative Effects reporting tools and similar road density analyses; for projects requiring a clean road network (routing, mapping, etc) please use the individual source road layers.

 ## Requirements

-- Python 2.7
+- Python 3
-- ArcGIS Desktop (with Advanced License, tested with v10.1)
+- ArcGIS Desktop (with Advanced License, tested with ArcGIS Pro v2.2)
-- GDAL/OGR (tested with v2.2.1)
+- GDAL/OGR (tested with v2.4.0)
-- PostgreSQL (tested with v10.1)
+- PostgreSQL (tested with v10.6)
-- PostGIS with [SFCGAL](http://postgis.net/2015/10/25/postgis_sfcgal_extension/) (tested with v2.4)
+- PostGIS with [SFCGAL](http://postgis.net/2015/10/25/postgis_sfcgal_extension/) (tested with v2.5)

 **NOTE**: as the script requires ArcGIS, it runs only on Windows.